 Learn how to cook asparagus with this 3-part guide!
-Blanched, grilled, raw, or roasted, asparagus is a delicious spring side dish or fresh ingredient.
+Blanched, grilled, raw, or roasted, it's a delicious spring side dish or fresh ingredient.

 Oven roasted asparagus is one of the key ingredients in my mom’s spring breakfast casserole, but it’s also delicious on its own as a spring side.
 It couldn’t be easier to make!
 These 4 steps will yield perfect baked asparagus: